Folk punk

-Folk punk (known in its early days as rogue folk) is a fusion of folk music and punk rock.
+Folk punk (originally known as rogue folk) is a fusion of folk music and punk rock, particularly characterized by a folk-inspired sound blended with punk-inspired lyrics.
 It was popularized in the early 1980s by the Pogues in England, and by Violent Femmes in the United States.
 Folk punk achieved some mainstream success in that decade.
-In more recent years, its subgenres Celtic punk and Gypsy punk have experienced some commercial success.
+In more recent years, its subgenres Celtic punk and gypsy punk have experienced some commercial success.

 Characteristics

 Folk punk is related to and/or influenced by various styles such as Celtic punk, gypsy punk, anti-folk, and alternative country.
 Folk punk is also linked with DIY punk scenes, and bands often perform in house venues in addition to more traditional spaces.

 Folk-punk musicians may perform their own compositions in the style of punk rock, but using additional folk instruments, such as mandolins, accordions, banjos, and/or violins.
 Folk punk possesses a rich history of progressive and leftist political views, involving topics like race, class, feminism, anti-fascism, animal rights, queerness, and anarchism.